Ivan and the Sabers (Sixth Day Creation)

 In 1969 the band released a 45 under the name Sixth Day Creation for Laurie records.
 The A-side, "Cherry Pie", was a loca hit.
 The Sixth Day Creation name was used only on the 45

-The band continued until 1972.
-Larry Butler got a job in the music business and rose to a high level job and WEA records.
+The band continued into late 1969 before disbanding.
+Larry Butler played with East Orange Express, then got a job in the music business and rose to a high level job and WEA records.
 After the band member swap, Ivan joined ex-members of Tony and the Bandits to form the Lemon Pipers (Tony Brazis joined the remaining members of the Driving Winds to form the Chosen Lot).
 Later members Fred Leverton and Alex Alinkoff played in several bands post-Sabers.

 Just Let Her Go / It's Not Like You(Prism 1893) c.
 6/64